 What better time to prepare your goals for the next year than the winter holidays, right?
 Even if you’re not the planner type of person, creating a bucket list for the next year is just super fun and exciting.
 It will make you stay positive and look forward to what lies ahead shortly.
 List down all the things you’d like to achieve and set action plans on how to do them.

 Make the most out of your college journey, and surprise yourself by doing something new and different from your routine.
 Here are some fresh ideas to help you get started with your college bucket list:

 Make it to the Dean’s List at least in one semester.

 If you’re the intellectual kind of student, you may already have checked this on your college bucket list.
 But if you haven’t yet, explore this goal and try achieving it before you finish college.
 It should be a fulfilling accomplishment that is worth remembering.
-You will enrich your passion in your studies as well as build your academic confidence.
+You will enrich your passion for your studies as well as build your academic confidence.

 Take part in school organizations or extra-curricular activities.

 Socializing with friends and classmates is not the only way to expand your connections and circle.
 Join a school group or club, and jump out of your comfort zone.
 It’s time to do something beyond your capabilities.
 If you haven’t tried dancing classes, singing, acting, or painting, try some of them and experience it at least in your youthful years.

 Unveil the leadership skills in you by volunteering to lead your team for your group assignment or project.
 If you have intimidation against being a leader or voicing your ideas and opinions, then break free from that barrier that holds you down.
 Stop being a follower for once in your life and take on your team’s project as a leader.
 You will discover more about yourself and your capabilities as you continue to lead your classmates.